-It is possible that to the current inconspicuous "bottom" aquaculture may be added, from time-to-time, research projects in the Bay that are suspended from rafts or constructed with floating or fixed netting.
+It is possible that to the current inconspicuous "bottom" aquaculture may be added, from time to time, research projects in the Bay that are suspended from rafts or constructed with floating or fixed netting.
 If this occurs in Jamestown's waters it may result in some physical obstruction or other inconvenience for local boaters.
+The state y to be affected by an aquaculture project before any implementation decision is made.

+Formatted: Indent: Left: 0.4", Hanging: 0.42", Right: 0"

-The state agencies involved have the final authority over aquaculture projects in bay waters, no matter how close the projects may be to the shoreline.
+agencies involved have the final authority over aquaculture projects in bay waters, no matter how close the projects may be to the shoreline.
 However, CRMC policy is to notify towns and individuals likely to be affected by an aquaculture project before any decision is made about it, so that they may express their views at a preliminary determination ("PD"): the CRMC is interested of course not only in aquaculture but in the aesthetic and recreational qualities of the bay.

-Commercial fishermen based in Jamestown have access to Narragansett Bay's finfish, lobster, and shellfish resources.
+7 Commercial fishermen based in Jamestown have access to Narragansett Bay's finfish, lobster, and shellfish resources.
 While Jamestown is not itself a large center for commercial fishing, the business has always been part of the fabric of the community.
 Commercial fishermen include lobstermen, quahoggers, draggers, hook-and-liners, aquaculturists, and those who fish in diving gear and from the shore.
-Many, both fulltime and part-time, target multiple species of finfish and shellfish.
+Many, both fulltime and part time, target multiple species of finfish and shellfish.
 In 2002 there were not only a number of commercial fishing vessels berthed or moored at Jamestown, but many others trailered in and launched from various points on the shore.

-Recreational fishing in Jamestown is a popular activity for residents and nonresidents alike.
-At one time the world record for the largest striped bass caught from the surf was held in Jamestown.
+16 Recreational fishing in Jamestown is a popular activity for residents and non-17 residents alike.
+At one time the world record for the largest striped bass caught from the 18 surf was held in Jamestown.
 Almost all the published guides to New England saltwater fishing recommend Jamestown as a site for excellent striped bass.
-Newspapers in Providence and Newport report on the fishing in and around Jamestown in seasonal weekly columns, as does the Jamestown Press.
-At present the activity helps support one seasonal bait and seafood shop.

-Sites for shore fishing may be found all around the island--from the big state parks at Beavertail and Fort Wetherill to small access points such as Head's Beach and Park Dock.
-The most popular shore sites are probably Beavertail, East Ferry, Fort Wetherill, Fort Getty, and Taylor Point.
-East Ferry, because of its central location, relatively limited access, and competing activities, almost always has intense problems with space and parking.
+Newspapers in Providence and Newport report on the fishing in and around Jamestown in seasonal 21 weekly columns, as does the Jamestown Press.
+At present the activity helps support one 22 seasonal bait and seafood shop.
+23 24 Sites for shore fishing may be found all around the island-from the big state 25 parks at Beavertail and Fort Wetherill to small access points such as Head's Beach and 26 Park Dock.
+The most popular shore sites are probably Beavertail, East Ferry, Fort 27 Wetherill, Fort Getty, and Taylor Point.
+East Ferry, because of its central location, relatively limited access, and competing activities, almost always has intense problems 29 with space and parking.
 Similar problems exist in other areas, such as Head's Beach.

-Fishing from boats--moored, docked, and trailered--is also a popular activity around Jamestown.
+31 30 Fishing from boats-moored, docked, and trailered is also a popular activity 32 33 around Jamestown.
 Residents and non-residents launch boats at the East Ferry, Fort Wetherill, and Fort Getty ramps.
-The only designated parking area for boat trailers is at Fort Getty.

-There are no anadromous fish runs that affect Jamestown.

-7. Other Water-Based Activities
+The only designated parking area for boat trailers is at 34 35 Fort Getty.
+36 37 There are no anadromous fish runs that affect Jamestown.
+38 37 7.
+Other Water-Based Activities 39 40 Swimming: In addition to the designated and regulated Mackerel Cove Beach, 41

+Formatted: Normal, Right: 0", No bullets or numbering, Tab stops: Not at 0.82" + 0.82"

+Formatted: Indent: Left: 0.56", Hanging: 0.92", Right: 0", Space Before: 0 pt, Tab stops: Not at 0.82" + 0.82"

+Formatted: List Paragraph, Right: 0", Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 30 + Alignment: Left + Aligned at: 0.4" + Indent at: 1.32", Tab stops: Not at: 1.32"